Sher-Chowdhury/mysql-operator3/README.md

 (git commit no2)

-Note, an operator can manage 1 or more CRDs, these CRDs are referred to as "APIs" as indicated in the above example.
+Note, an operator can manage 1 or more CRDs, these CRD's definitions are stored in the `api/v1alpha1/{crd--name}_types.go` files.
 In this example we created the kind "mysql" but maybe we can generate other secondary-like crds, e.g. `mysqlconfig` and `mysqllogincreds`.

-each "kind" (aka operand), e.g. mysqlconfig comes with a pair of files:
+each "kind" comes with a pair of files, comes with a pair of files.
+E.g. if a kind was called `mysqlconfig` then these files would be:

 - api/v1alpha1/mysqlconfig_types.go       # *_types.go file is where we define the crd structure
 - controllers/mysqlconfig_controller.go   # *_controller.go file is where we define what child resources should be created.